pagopa/cstar-cli/README.md

 The project is managed with [Poetry](https://python-poetry.org/): installation instructions for all platforms are available [here](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions).

 ## Virtualenv initialization
+> Make sure to be in the root of this project.

 Open a shell and type the following:

 ```bash